ashishthomaschempolil/Landing-Page/README.md

 # Landing-Page
-Project done as part of Odin Project
+Project done as part of Odin Project.

+Tools Used:
+- HTML
+- CSS